deep-floyd/IF/README.md

 The code in this repository is released under the bespoke license (see added [point two](https://github.com/deep-floyd/IF/blob/main/LICENSE#L13)).

-The weights will be available soon via [the DeepFloyd organization at Hugging Face](https://huggingface.co/DeepFloyd) and have their own LICENSE.
+The weights and licenses will be available soon via the [DeepFloyd organization] on Hugging Face(https://huggingface.co/DeepFloyd).

 **Disclaimer:** *The initial release of the IF model is under a restricted research-purposes-only license temporarily to gather feedback, and after that we intend to release a fully open-source model in line with other Stability AI models.*

 ## Limitations and Biases

 The models available in this codebase have known limitations and biases.
-Please refer to [the model card](https://huggingface.co/DeepFloyd/IF-I-L-v1.0) for more information.
+Please refer to the [model card](https://huggingface.co/DeepFloyd/IF-I-L-v1.0) for more information.

 ## 🎓 DeepFloyd IF creators: